Translation. Names

 - Generally speaking, translate the names of public institutions.
 If the original is required, use it on first mention with a descriptive translation in brackets.
 Use the translation on subsequent mention.
 Examples include Generalitat Valenciana (the Valencian government) and Mossos d’Esquadra (Catalan police force).

-- Organisations with abbreviations should be translated but the abbreviation should be maintained and used on subsequent mention: Spanish Royal Academy (RAE) or European Organization for Nuclear Research (CERN).
+- Organisations with abbreviations which have an official abbreviated form should be translated but the abbreviated form should be maintained and used on subsequent mention:.
+So, for example, the Real Academia Española (RAE) and the Deutsche Nationalbibliothek (DNB) should be translated as the Spanish Royal Academy (RAE) and the German National Library (DNB), respectively.
 As can be seen above, use lower case for descriptive translations into English, but maintain capitals when you are translating proper names word for word or using established English versions.

 Universities